CarlWebster/Citrix-XenApp-XenDesktop-7-V2/README.md

 		StoreFront
 		Zones

 	The Summary information is what is shown in the top half of Citrix Studio for:
 		Machine Catalogs
 		AppDisks
 		Delivery Groups
 		Applications
 		Policies
 		Logging
+		Controllers
 		Administrators
 		Hosting
 		StoreFront

 	Using the MachineCatalogs parameter can cause the report to take a very long time to complete and can generate an extremely long report.

 	Using the DeliveryGroups parameter can cause the report to take a very long time to complete and can generate an extremely long report.

 	Using both the MachineCatalogs and DeliveryGroups parameters can cause the report to take an extremely long time to complete and generate an exceptionally long report.

+	Using BrokerRegistryKeys requires the script runs elevated.

-Creates an output file named after the XenDesktop 7.8+ Site.
+	Creates an output file named after the XenDesktop 7.8 through CVAD 2006 Site.

-Word and PDF Document includes a Cover Page, Table of Contents and Footer.
+	Word and PDF Document includes a Cover Page, Table of Contents, and Footer.
 	Includes support for the following language versions of Microsoft Word:
 		Catalan
 		Chinese
 		Danish